Qcent/JoystickOverTCP-IP/README.md

 Once run, a message will indicate that you are awaiting a connection and the program will display your local and outward facing IP addresses.
 The Client will need to enter your address into their application.
 When the Client successfully establishes a connection you will see an onscreen notification.

-With command line arguments you can specify which port(-p) to listen on and if you want to display latency(-l) info. eg.
+With command line arguments you can specify which port to listen on and if you want to display latency info. \
+eg.
 ```
  joyServer1.1 -p 6800    # runs joyServer on port 6800